-Invitations will be sent to parents of pupils with a Statement or EHC to attend children's interim and annual reviews.
+Invitations will be sent to parents of pupils with a Statement or EHCP to attend children's interim and annual reviews.
 Where suitable, children will attend part of the meeting to share their achievements for the year and aspirations for the future.
-Parents of children who have a statement or EHCP will also attend termly reviews, however the annual and interim reviews may form two out of three of these meetings.

-In addition to these meetings, we also run termly parent coffee mornings for parents of children on the SEND register.
-This is in informal opportunity to talk to other parents and staff involved.
-A parent booklet is available for parents of children with SEND needs; this explains the various steps involved with managing support etc. This is available on our website under the 'SEND' tab.
+In addition to these meetings, we also run termly meetings for parents of children with SEND.
+This is in informal opportunity to talk to staff involved.
+Our SEN Information Booklet is available for parents of children with SEND needs; this explains the various steps involved with managing support etc. This is available on our website under the 'SEND' tab.

-If a Parent is concerned:
+If a parent/carer is concerned:

-• Talking to the teacher - Open door policy

-We feel that working in partnership with all parents leads to the happiest children and the best education.
+Talking to the teacher - Open door policy We feel that working in partnership with all parents leads to the happiest children and the best education.
 If at any time you are concerned about your child, please arrange an appointment with your child's class teacher as soon as possible in order to discuss them.
-If, after further investigation, we believe that your child may have some special education needs then we will always arrange a meeting with you in order to identify these needs further and develop ways to support your child.
+At this point we will work together with you and the Inclusion Manager to decide on the best course of action.

-Parent consultation evenings
+Parent/carer consultation evenings

-We hold 2 parent consultations per year to discuss the progress of all our pupils.
+We hold 2 parent/carer consultations per year to discuss the progress of all our pupils.
 These meetings are to enable parents to voice any concerns they may have.
-Appointments will be available with the SENDCo also, for parents who would like to discuss anything that worries them.
+Appointments will be available with the Inclusion Manager also, for parents/carers who would like to discuss anything that worries them.